 Ellie Myers, an assistant on ‘The Craig Kilborn Show’, is driving home through the Hollywood Hills with her teenage brother Jimmy when an animal runs out, hitting the car and causing them to crash into another vehicle.
 They go to the other driver’s aid, only to see her snatched away and torn in half by the animal.
 Later Jimmy is certain that the animal was a werewolf.
 Both he and Ellie were bitten by it and discover that they now have pentacles imprinted on their palms.
 As they go about their lives at work and school, both of them find more aggressive urges and animalistic behaviour coming through.
 At the same time, the original wolf creature is still out there, claiming victims.

 Director Wes Craven and screenwriter Kevin Williamson created Scream (1996), which is one of the defining modern horror classics.
 Scream essentially created the postmodern horror movie, which became filled with characters that were aware of how their actions and situations refer to other horror movies.
 Craven and Williamson returned for a lesser sequel, Scream 2 (1997).
 Elsewhere the two have carved respectable lineages within genre material.
-Wes Craven directed the likes of The Last House on the Left (1972), The Hills Have Eyes (1977), A Nightmare on Elm Street (1984) and The Serpent and the Rainbow (1988), while Kevin Williamson went on to write I Know What You Did Last Summer (1997), The Faculty (1998) and to create several tv series.
+Wes Craven directed the likes of The Last House on the Left (1972), The Hills Have Eyes (1977), A Nightmare on Elm Street (1984) and The Serpent and the Rainbow (1988) (see below), while Kevin Williamson went on to write I Know What You Did Last Summer (1997), The Faculty (1998) and to create several tv series (see below).